Cold brew coffee on tap, in your office. Joyride's cold brew kegerators are the new "water cooler".

-This summer Joyride has taken the quality of New York office coffee to whole other level with the launch of our Iced Coffee Cold Brew Kegerators.
-Our brewed-to-order, single-origin cold brew concentrate is now available in 5-gallon kegs on tap, along side our still available 1-gallon cold brew glass growlers.
+Last summer Joyride took the quality of New York office coffee to whole other level with the launch of our Iced Coffee Cold Brew Kegerators.
+Our brewed-to-order, Latin based, cold brew concentrate was made available in 5-gallon kegs on tap, along side our already available 1-gallon cold brew glass growlers.

-Our office coffee customers have been loving the cold brew kegerators because it’s so easy to serve, space efficient and flexible through its mobility (all you need is to roll it near an outlet), not to mention that the coffee is also just so damn good!
+Our office coffee customers have been loving the cold brew kegs, because they are so easy to serve, space efficient and flexible in terms of space and mobility, since they're on wheels, not to mention that the coffee is also just so damn good!

-We’ve really enjoyed watching our customers' reactions on Instagram/Twitter/Facebook as they wax poetically and energetically about the kegs.
+Since introducing our kegerators, we loved watching our customers' reactions via social media, as they wax poetic and energetic about our brew.
 We especially enjoyed this Vine put together by a fabulous employee at Fab (REFRESH THE PAGE TO GET THE VINE TWEET TO LOAD):

 — Fab (@Fab) June 17, 2013

 And, just in case one vine wasn't enough.
-Here's another, this time at the offices of Gawker:
+Here's another, this time at the offices of Gawker HQ in NYC: